pyspan24/pyspan_py/README.md

 **Returns:**

--`pd.DataFrame`: A new DataFrame with the values in the specified column converted to the target unit.
+-`pd.DataFrame`, `List`, `dict`,`str`: A new Data with the values in the specified column converted to the target unit.
 It also retains any non-numeric values in the original column.

 **Supported Unit Categories and Examples:**